FearlessSolutions/meridian/README.md

 This will open the main page ([https://localhost:3000](https://localhost:3000)) in your default browser.

 To view the documentation page, go to [https://localhost:3000/docs/meridian](https://localhost:3000/docs/meridian).

+Without Grunt tasks, just run your web server of choice and visit ([https://localhost:3000](https://localhost:3000)) to see Meridian in action.

 ## Guides